 Dosage Form: ophthalmic solution

-Indications and Usage for Bimatoprost Ophthalmic Solution,
+Indications and Usage for Bimatoprost Ophthalmic Solution

-Bimatoprost Ophthalmic Solution, Dosage and Administration
+Bimatoprost Ophthalmic Solution Dosage and Administration

+The recommended dosage is one drop in the affected eye(s) once daily in the evening.
 Bimatoprost Ophthalmic Solution, 0.03% should not be administered more than once daily since it has been shown that more frequent administration of prostaglandin analogs may decrease the intraocular pressure lowering effect.

 Reduction of the intraocular pressure starts approximately 4 hours after the first administration with maximum effect reached within approximately 8 to 12 hours.

 Bimatoprost Ophthalmic Solution, 0.03% may be used concomitantly with other topical ophthalmic drug products to lower intraocular pressure.
 If more than one topical ophthalmic drug is being used, the drugs should be administered at least five (5) minutes apart.

 Bimatoprost Ophthalmic Solution, 0.03% is contraindicated in patients with hypersensitivity to bimatoprost or to any of the ingredients [see Adverse Reactions (6.2)].